EXPLAINER-Why the Unification Church has become a headache for Japan's Kishida | Law-Order

 The LDP had no "systematic relations" with the church, Secretary General Toshimitsu Motegi has said.
 It would cut off ties with the church, he said on Monday.
 WHAT ABOUT ABE?

 The church has said Abe was neither a member nor an adviser.
 He delivered a speech at an event hosted by a church affiliate last September, according to its website.
-Nobuo Kishi, Abe's younger brother and the incumbent defense minister, told reporters he received support from church members as campaign volunteer.
+Nobuo Kishi, Abe's younger brother and the incumbent defence minister, told reporters he received support from church members as campaign volunteers.

 Former prime minister Nobusuke Kishi, Abe's grandfather, was an honorary executive chair at a banquet hosted by Moon in 1974, the International Federation for Victory Over Communism said on its website.
 FALL-OUT?